crate/services-docs/docs/index.md

 ## About

-**CrateDB Cloud** is the fully-managed database as a service offering by [CrateDB].
-With CrateDB Cloud, you can deploy, monitor, back up, and scale your clusters in the cloud – without needing to worry about database management.

-CrateDB is a distributed and scalable open-source SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
+**CrateDB Cloud** is a fully-managed service, allowing you to deploy, monitor, back up, and scale your [CrateDB] clusters in the cloud without the need to do database management yourself.
+You can store and analyze massive amounts of data in near real-time, even with complex queries.
-It is PostgreSQL-compatible, and based on Lucene.

-Users are operating CrateDB clusters that store information in the range of billions of records, and terabytes of data, equally accessible without any retrieval penalty on data point age.

-Learn how to get started and make the most of your CrateDB cloud subscription in the resources and tutorials below.
+Users around the world rely on CrateDB Cloud clusters to store billions of records and terabytes of data, all accessible without delays.
+If you want to start using CrateDB Cloud, or make the most of your existing subscription, we are maintaining resources and tutorials to support you correspondingly.

 ## Manage